isaacholt100/isaacholt/public/maths-notes/3-durham:-year-3/topology/topology.typ

     Let $X$ topological space, triangulated by connected finite simplicial complex $K$, $dim(K) = 2$.
 Then $X$ is closed surface iff for every vertex $v in K$, $St(v, K) tilde.equiv E^2$.
 ]
 #remark[
-    This means $X$ is closed surface if open star of every vertex of triangulation of $X$ is homeomorphic to union of two copies of $E^2 sect RR_+^2$ glued along the parts of their boundaries that are contained in $E^2 sect RR_+^2$.
+    This means $X$ is closed surface if open star of every vertex of triangulation of $X$ is homeomorphic to union of two copies of $E^2 inter RR_+^2$ glued along the parts of their boundaries that are contained in $E^2 inter RR_+^2$.
 ]
 #remark[
-    If we remove an edge from the open star of a vertex, and this produces a disjoint union of open sets, the original space cannot be a surface, since removing a segment from $E^2$ yields a connected space and removing a segment from $E^2 sect RR_+^2$ yields either a connected space or a disjoint union of two non-open sets.
+    If we remove an edge from the open star of a vertex, and this produces a disjoint union of open sets, the original space cannot be a surface, since removing a segment from $E^2$ yields a connected space and removing a segment from $E^2 inter RR_+^2$ yields either a connected space or a disjoint union of two non-open sets.
 ]
 #definition[
     *Real projective plane* is closed surface arising from identifying the edges of the unit square with the following: $ PP := (I times I)\/tilde, quad (x, 0) tilde (1 - x, 1), quad (0, y) tilde (1, 1 - y) $ It may also be defined as quotient of $S^2$ by identifying diametrically opposite points: $ PP = S^2 \/ tilde, quad forall x in S^2, quad x tilde -x $